CarFanatic23/SPWN-crash/README.md

 ## In which cases could this get used?

-- If people use no-clip and your level caughs them (see "Muffet Fight" (ID 38376412))
+- If people use no-clip and your level catches them (see "Muffet Fight" (ID 38376412))
 - Could be quite fitting for "glitch-style / cursed" levels

 ## How was this crash discovered?